mre/endler.dev/content/2018/excel/index.md

 ## Lessons learned

 * Never underestimate the power of Excel macros.
-* If you have a boring task at hand, make it a challenge for yourself by adding a handicap.
+* If you have a boring task at hand, make it more challenging by adding constraints.